renoki-co/php-k8s/docs/instances/Container.md

     ->setEnv(['MYSQL_ROOT_PASSWORD' => 'test'])
 ```

-For adding a env value based on an secret, first make sure that the secret exists in the namespace that this container will be deployed in, otherwise a KubernetesAPIException will be thrown.
+For adding a env value based on an [secretKeyRef](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables), first make sure that the secret exists in the namespace that this container will be deployed in, otherwise a KubernetesAPIException will be thrown.

 ```php
 // Single